ZqSmell/Intrusion-Detection-System/README.md

 ### Special Cases:-
-If owner don't reply for 10 consecutive notifications, system will lock automatically.
+If owner do not reply for 10 consecutive notifications, system will lock automatically.

 ### Requirements:-
 - Internet Connectivity